manishjanky/ngx-google-map/README.md

 ### Input

-* `mapType: string` - type of map that you want to be created.
+* `mapType: string` - type of map that you want to be created defaults to `ROADMAP`.
-* `multiplePlaces: boolean` - property whether user can select multiple places on the map.
+* `multiplePlaces: boolean` - property whether user can select multiple places on the map defaults to `false`.

 ### Output